John Wesley Johnson (academic administrator): Early years

 immigrated from Missouri to the Oregon Territory.
 Like many families who ventured West on the Oregon Trail, the Johnsons experienced many hardships.
-Johnson's mother and sister both died on the journey.
-A mere 14-years-old, Johnson was tasked with driving the family's team of oxen along the 2,000-mile trek to their new home in Corvallis, Oregon.
+Johnson's mother and sister both died on the journey near Ash Hollow, Nebraska.
+At 14, Johnson was tasked with driving the family's team of oxen along the 2,000-mile trek to their new home in Corvallis, Oregon.
+During this period, Corvallis was one of the most politically influential cities in the territory, making it a leading destination for many pioneers.
+Corvallis briefly served as the territorial capital in 1855.

 While growing up in Missouri, Johnson had no formal education and first learned to read and write at the age of 10.
-As a 17-year-old, Johnson first began attending school in Corvallis and was said to have excelled academically.
+As a 17-year-old, Johnson began attending school in Corvallis and was said to have excelled academically.
 Amongst his teachers, he had a reputation as a brilliant student, which allowed him to graduate early.
-The next year, he enrolled in Pacific University in Forest Grove.
-Johnson completed the college's available higher-level curriculum over the next two years (1854-1855) and then returned to Corvallis to serve as the first instructor and principal of Corvallis Academy (1856-1860).
-The academy, now known as Oregon State University, became one of the first forms of public higher education offered in the state.
+In 1855, he enrolled in Pacific University in Forest Grove.
+Johnson completed the college's available higher-level curriculum over the next year and then returned to Corvallis to serve as the first instructor and principal of Corvallis Academy (1856-1860).
+The academy, which eventually became Oregon State University, offered the first form of public higher education to residents of the Oregon Territory and later the state of Oregon.